AugustoCVS/AugustoCVS/README.md

 ### 👨🏻‍💻 About me:
 <p>
-  I'm 21 years old, from São Paulo and currently working as a front-end developer at PeerBr.
+  I'm 21 years old, from São Paulo and a fullstack developer
 </p>

 - 🌱 I’m currently studying and improving my skills in typescript, react, react native and node.